xinzhan/core-services.en/help/interface/attributes/t-upload-attributes-ftp.md

 >[!IMPORTANT]
 >
->Review [Data file requirements for uploading customer attributes](../attributes/crs-data-file.md#concept_DE908F362DF24172BFEF48E1797DAF19) before uploading the file.
+>Review [Data file requirements for uploading Customer Attributes](../attributes/crs-data-file.md#concept_DE908F362DF24172BFEF48E1797DAF19) before uploading the file.

-File uploads to the customer attributes FTP site can be done via FTP or SFTP.
+File uploads to the Customer Attributes FTP site can be done via FTP or SFTP.

 * You need a client that supports SFTP connections.
 * You can connect with SFTP using either username/password or using no password, as described [here](https://docs.adobe.com/help/en/analytics/export/ftp-and-sftp/secure-file-transfer-protocol/ftp-sftp-cert-auth.html).